Image: Shutterstock

 Unlike popular belief, walkers neither help in baby development of the baby nor do they make the baby walk better.
 An infant will stand up and start cruising (walk with support) once their legs are ready, irrespective of whether they use a walker or not.

 - Also, babies sit and pull themselves up while learning to balance.
 A baby doesn’t balance in a walker, delaying their learning of this important motor skill.
+A study report states, “The motor development scores and trunk balance scores were found significantly lower in infants who used a baby walker compared to those not using a baby walker (11).”
 Being in a walker also means less time on hands and knees in a crawling or pre-crawling position.
 This is important to developing weight bearing through both the pelvis and shoulders.
 Baby crawling plays a crucial role in strengthening these areas.

 What Are The Alternatives To Baby Walkers?

 Play yards or playpens and stationary activity centers are safer alternatives to a baby walker and are known to boost a baby’s physical development without causing any risks.
-Stationary activity centers like exersaucers are like walkers with no wheels and can be used for a few hours for playtime every day (7).
+Stationary activity centers that allow babies to spin, bounce, and rock (but don’t move across the floor) can be a fun way for them to practice movement without the risks of rolling walkers (12).

 You can get these activity centers when the baby is around eight months old (1).
 Play yards can be used for babies of any age since the baby can sit, stand, lie down, or try to walk in them safely.